Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Proofs of the main results

 It remains to verify that each solution of an extended forward equation of $A^N$ corresponds to a solution of the martingale problem.
-By Lem.~3.1 of~\citet{Kurtz1998}, it is enough to verify that $A^N$ satisfies the conditions of Thm.~2.6 of \citet{Kurtz1998}, that is, that $A^N$ is a pre-generator and Hypothesis~2.4 of~\citet{Kurtz1998} is satisfied.
-Because $(\N_0^d)^N$ is locally compact, the latter is satisfied by Rem.~2.5 of~\citet{Kurtz1998}.
+By Lemma~3.1 of~\citet{Kurtz1998}, it is enough to verify that $A^N$ satisfies the conditions of Theorem~2.6 of \citet{Kurtz1998}, that is, that $A^N$ is a pre-generator and Hypothesis~2.4 of~\citet{Kurtz1998} is satisfied.
+Because $(\N_0^{\typ})^N$ is locally compact, the latter is satisfied by Remark~2.5 of~\citet{Kurtz1998}.
 Another consequence of local compactness is that for $A^N$ to be a pre-generator, it is enough to verify that $A^N$ satisfies the positive maximum principle \cite[p.4]{Kurtz1998}, which is easily seen to be the case. \end{proof}

-The following lemma is a technical result used in the proof of Proposition~\ref{prop:exchangeability}. \begin{lemma} For $j\in [N]$, let $g_j\in \hat{C}(\N_0^d)$ and set $f(\bz)= \prod_{j=1}^Ng_j(\bz^{N}_j)$.
-Then, for $\bz\in (\N_0^d)^N$ and $\pi_{\bz}\in \Mpn(\N_0^d)$, we have
+The following lemma is a technical result used in the proof of Proposition~\ref{prop:exchangeability}. \begin{lemma} For $j\in [N]$, let $g_j\in \hat{C}(\N_0^{\typ})$ and set $f(\bz)= \prod_{j=1}^Ng_j(\bz^{N}_j)$.
+Then, for $\bz\in (\N_0^{\typ})^N$ and $\pi_{\bz}\in \Mpn(\N_0^{\typ})$, we have

 \end{lemma} \begin{proof} We will only show $\alpha_N (A^N_\birth f)(\pi_{\bz})=B^N_\birth(\alpha_Nf)(\pi_{\bz})$.
 That $\alpha_NA^N_\death f(\pi_{\bz})=B^N_\death(\alpha_Nf)(\pi_{\bz})$ and $\alpha_NA^N_\mut f(\pi_{\bz})=B^N_\mut(\alpha_Nf)(\pi_{\bz})$ can be proven in a similar vein.
 The result then follows from the linearity of $A^N$ and $B^N$.
 We have